bkuhn/talks/NJIT-2011/liberate.markdown

 + Learn the developer tools (bug tracker, DVCS, etc.).

++ Offer patches to fix documented, minor bugs at first.
+     + Prepare to have your first few patches rejected.

 + Participate in Google Summer of Code: http://code.google.com/soc/

 # More Info and This Talk's License